Gates Foundation pledges $922 million to address global malnutrition and hunger

 The funding, she said, will help people around the world get the nutrition they need to live healthy lives, and serve as an invitation for others to invest in the issue.

-An additional 283,000 children under the age of 5 living in low- and middle-income countries will die from malnutrition within the next 3 years without any immediate action as a result of economic, food and health system issues heightened by COVID-19, according to recent modeling of data from a peer-reviewed article published in the Nature Food journal.
+An additional 283,000 children under the age of 5 living in low- and middle-income countries will die from malnutrition within the next three years without any immediate action as a result of economic, food and health system issues heightened by COVID-19, according to recent modeling of data from a peer-reviewed article published in the Nature Food journal.

-“With just nine years left to meet the 2030 Sustainable Development Goals, good nutrition is a driver of every global goal,” Chris Elias, Gates Foundation’s Global Delivery Division president, said in a statement.
+“With just nine years left to meet the 2030 Sustainable Development Goals, good nutrition is a driver of every global goal,” Chris Elias, president of the Gates Foundation’s Global Delivery Division, said in a statement.

-A coalition of nine foundations pledged on Wednesday as world leaders are meeting for the annual United Nations General Assembly to spend a collective $5 billion by 2030 to protect at least 30% of the earth’s land and sea.”
+A coalition of nine foundations pledged on Wednesday as world leaders are meeting for the annual United Nations General Assembly to spend a collective $5 billion by 2030 to protect at least 30% of the Earth’s land and sea.

 Among them is Jeff Bezos, who announced on Monday he will commit $1 billion on conservation efforts in the Congo Basin, the tropical Andes and the tropical Pacific Ocean.
 The Amazon founder said the Bezos Earth Fund will spend $10 billion by 2030 to address climate change following criticisms about his company’s carbon footprint.